createEndpoint

 }

 The RouteHandler type can also be used explicitly.
-This is useful if you want to manually annotate the expected params, body, or searchParams for advanced typing scenarios.
+This is useful for manually annotating the expected params, body, or searchParams for advanced typing scenarios.

 import type { RouteHandler } from "@aura-stack/router/types"